Manlikehenryy/loan-management-system-grpc/README.md

     go run main.go

-## Open a new terminal, navigate to the walletService folder
+## Open a new terminal, navigate to the loanService folder

-    cd walletService
+    cd loanService

 ## Create a .env file, copy the content of example.env to the .env file